DougWMoses/BarrenLandAnalysis/README.md

 # BarrenLandAnalysis
-Calculate fertile land area in square meters, sorted from smallest area to greatest and separated by a space, given submitted coordinates of barren land .
+Calculate fertile land area in square meters, sorted from smallest area to greatest and separated by a space, given submitted coordinates of barren land.
 ## Preparation
 Install [Python](https://www.python.org/)
 Pull down the repo.
-Navigate to the root of the BarrenLandAnalysis folder
+Open a mac terminal window or windows command prompt.
-Open a terminal window or command prompt to accomplish the following tasks
+Before running tests or the application, navigate to the root of the BarrenLandAnalysis folder.
 ## Running the unit tests
 The following command will execute all of the tests.
 ```